-Thomas L. Jipping is a senior legal fellow for the Edwin Meese III Center for Legal and Judicial Studies, which is part of the Institute for Constitutional Government at Heritage.
+Thomas Jipping is a Senior Legal Fellow in the Edwin Meese III Center for Legal and Judicial Studies at The Heritage Foundation.

-Tom joined Heritage in May 2018 after 15 years on the staff of U.S. Senator Orrin Hatch (R-Utah), including several as his chief counsel on the Senate Judiciary Committee.
-He spent the previous 13 years at two public policy organizations: Concerned Women for America, where he was senior fellow in legal studies; and the Free Congress Foundation, where Tom served as Vice President for Policy and Director of the Center for Law and Democracy.
+Jipping joined Heritage in May 2018 after 15 years on the staff of U.S. Senator Orrin Hatch (R-Utah), including several as his Chief Counsel on the Senate Judiciary Committee.
+He spent the previous 13 years in legal policy positions at Concerned Women for America and the Free Congress Research & Education Foundation.

-Tom’s scholarship includes articles in law and public policy journals as well as hundreds of op-eds and articles in both print and online publications.
+Jipping’s scholarship and commentary have been published in law and public policy journals as well as dozens of print and online publications.
 He has presented papers at conferences including the American Political Science Association and testified before legislative committees in the U.S. Senate and House and in several states.

-Tom received a B.A. with honors from Calvin College and both an M.A. in political science and a J.D., cum laude, from the State University of New York at Buffalo.
+Jipping received a bachelor's degree with honors from Calvin College and both a master’s degree in political science and a juris doctorate, cum laude, from the State University of New York at Buffalo.
 While at SUNY-Buffalo Law School, Tom was a founding member of the Buffalo Federalist Society and served as the Head Note and Comment Editor of the Buffalo Law Review.
 Before coming to Washington, Tom clerked for Judge William D. Hutchinson on the U.S. Court of Appeals for the Third Circuit.

 Jipping lives in Fairfax, Virginia, and is an active member of New Hope Presbyterian Church.